 You may not chew gum or listen to your iPod or other MP3 players, as these will interfere with the EEG recording.
 Smoking is prohibited inside the hospital, and patients undergoing video-EEG recording cannot be unhooked to smoke outside the hospital.

 For safety reasons, patients in the EMU are not allowed to cover their heads or sleep on their stomachs.

 Children may require sedation for electrode application.
 An adult with knowledge of the child's medical history must be present to provide information to the medical team and provide consent for the procedure.
 We strongly recommend that an adult remains with pediatric patients throughout the V-EEG procedure, if at all possible.

 Please call (718) 270-2959 if you have any questions about video-EEG monitoring.
-Either our epilepsy coordinator Mary Noto or our nurse practitioner Marla Reid should be able to answer all your questions.
+Either our epilepsy coordinator Tyisha Aponte or our nurse practitioner Marla Reid should be able to answer all your questions.